Skip to main content

 Dzevera — A Historic Village in the Heart of Shida Kartli

-The village of Dzevera is situated on the Shida Kartli plain, on the left bank of the Great Liakhvi River, at an elevation of 720 meters above sea level.
-Located just 14 kilometers from Gori, this settlement is a significant geographical hub where the Great and Little Liakhvi valleys converge.
-The village serves as a community center, encompassing neighboring settlements such as Satemo, Kitsnisi, and Shertuli.
-The local climate is moderately warm, providing ideal conditions for agriculture, particularly the fruit growing for which this region is so famous.
+The village of Dzevera is positioned on the Shida Kartli plain, located on the left bank of the Great Liakhvi River at an elevation of 720 meters.
+Situated 14 kilometers from Gori, this settlement functions as a central point where the Great and Little Liakhvi valleys meet.
+As a community center, it encompasses the nearby settlements of Satemo, Kitsnisi, and Shertuli.
+The climate is characterized by moderate warmth, supporting the agricultural activities, specifically fruit cultivation, that define the local economy.

-- Dzevera St. John the Baptist Church: This medieval temple stands as a symbol of the village's spirituality.
+• Dzevera St. John the Baptist Church: A medieval stone structure serving as a local religious landmark.

 Transfers